berkeley-stat243/stat243-fall-2023/units/unit1-intro.md

 including some tips here, but other editors listed above are just as good.

--   *Emacs* has special modes for different types of files: R code files, C code files, Latex files -- it's worth your time to figure out how to set this up on your machine for the kinds of files you often work on
+-   *Emacs* has special modes for different types of files: Python code files, R code files, C code files, Latex files -- it's worth your time to figure out how to set this up on your machine for the kinds of files you often work on
+    - If working with Python and R, one can start up a Python or R interpreter in an additional Emacs buffer and send code to that interpreter and see the results of running the code.
     -   For working with R, ESS (emacs speaks statistics) mode is helpful.
 This is built into Aquamacs Emacs.
 -   To open emacs in the terminal window rather than as a new window,